yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 #### Good Hyperplanes
 Let's consider two desirable traits for the chosen hyperplanes:
 1. Most importantly, we'd like about half of the points to lie in each side of them.
-This criteria is obviously in order to get a logarithmic depth to the tree.
+This criteria is obviously needed in order to get a logarithmic depth to the tree.
 2. We'd like the points on each side of the hyperplane to be as far away as possible from the hyperplane.
 This criteria is important, as even if the tree has logarithmic depth, if the *find* algorithm above needs to explore both sides of the hyperplane often, it might run for more than a logarithmic number of steps.

 For example, the root hyperplane in the example above is chosen poorly as most points lie to its left, violating desirability trait #1: